texfaq/texfaq.github.io/FAQ-setURL.md

     LaTeX use.
 -  The [`url`](http://ctan.org/pkg/url) package, which defines an `\url` command (among others, including its own `\path` command).
-The command gives each potential break character a maths-mode 'personality', and then sets the URL itself (in the user's choice of font) in maths mode.
-It can produce (LaTeX-style) 'robust' commands (see [use of `\protect`](./FAQ-protect.html)) for use within moving arguments.
+The command gives each potential break character a maths-mode ''personality'', and then sets the URL itself (in the user's choice of font) in maths mode.
+It can produce (LaTeX-style) ''robust'' commands (see [use of `\protect`](./FAQ-protect.html)) for use within moving arguments.